Bahrain: Issues for U.S. Policy

 The Al Khalifa Dynasty

-King Hamad bin Isa Al Khalifa (75 years old) is the 14th ruling Al Khalifa monarch and the second ruler since the island kingdom's independence in 1971 (until 2002 Bahrain's heads of state were first referred to as "Hakims" then "Emirs").
+King Hamad bin Isa Al Khalifa (born 1950) is the 14th ruling Al Khalifa monarch and the second ruler since the island kingdom's independence in 1971 (until 2002, Bahrain's heads of state were first referred to as "Hakims" then "Emirs").
 Educated at Sandhurst Military Academy in Britain, King Hamad (see Figure 1) was previously commander of the Bahraini Defense Forces (BDF) and has ruled Bahrain since 1999.
 The constitution gives the king broad powers, including appointing all ministers and judges and amending the constitution.
 Nevertheless, during his first two decades of rule, King Hamad's late uncle, the longtime Prime Minister Sheikh Khalifa bin Salman Al Khalifa, exercised widespread executive authority over the government, particularly its internal security services.
 According to one account, though King Hamad had early in his reign attempted to liberalize Bahrain's political system, "Khalifa frustrated that process."2 At the time of his death in November 2020, Khalifa bin Salman had been the longest serving prime minister in the world.

 Figure 1.
 King Hamad bin Isa Al Khalifa